 India was an opportunity for me to change the story.
 To have faith in myself, to relinquish my fear, to explore my relationship to the world and reclaim my purpose for being here.
 So I decided to do something that would completely shift my relationship to fear forever: I bought a plane ticket.

 And how was India?
 It was mind-blowing, transformative, expansive, rich, intense, beautiful, heart-opening, liberating, crazy and utterly insane.
 I never felt threatened.
 I never felt unsafe.
-In fact, I've never felt more alive, confident in who I am and connected to my surroundings.
-Don't get me wrong, it wasn't without its challenges or moments of feeling completely overwhelmed, disoriented and lost.
+In fact, I've never felt more alive, confident in who I am, and connected to my surroundings.
+Don't get me wrong, it wasn't without its challenges or moments of feeling completely overwhelmed and disoriented.
 But it was always accompanied by that feeling of ease and assurance that I was lost in the right direction.

-But the next day, after some much-needed rest, I was sitting on my sea-facing balcony along the coast of Kerala, listening to the soothing waves of the Arabian Sea, watching the lighthouse beam pass by.
-I felt expansive, light and grateful to have taken a leap to understand myself and the world differently.
-Here I was, a woman, who at the age of 26, went out on a whim and flew across the world -- out of my element but completely at peace.
-That leap of faith in myself changed everything for me -- the way I relate to myself, to others, and the way I envision the unfolding of my life's purpose -- and it continues to evolve for me to this day.
+That leap of faith in myself changed everything for me -- the way I relate to myself, to others, and the way I envision the unfolding of my life's purpose — and it continues to evolve for me to this day.
 I learned so much from my experience in India.
 I met some of the warmest and most inspiring people, sat in the most breathtaking scenery, and had my relationship to fear completely overturned.
 But if you were to ask me what the #1 thing I learned from this experience, it would be this:

 I can do anything.
 And you can too.

-This February, I am returning to India to lead a yoga retreat so I can help others experience this same truth.
-And I would love to take you with me.
-There will be twice-daily yoga and meditation, colorful organic vegetarian meals and beautiful accommodations set in a lush retreat center along the shores of the Arabian Sea.
-But more important than our practice of yoga, more rich than the new friendships you'll make, is the inspiring backdrop this all unfolds in.
-There are endless options for yoga retreats these days in every part of the world.
+This October, I am returning to India to lead the adventure of a lifetime and I would love to take you with me.
+We’ll travel to the awe-inspiring Taj Mahal, trek though Himalayan landscapes to stunning, snow-capped views, and soak up the ancient spiritual energy of Rishikesh — yoga capital of the world.
+There are endless options for travel excursions these days in every part of the world.
 So why take the journey in India?
 Well, there are countless reasons.
 But for simplicity, here are three:

 1).
 BECAUSE INDIA'S ENERGY IS LIKE NO OTHER PLACE IN THE WORLD.